-Honored alumni selected
+Honored alumni selected for homecoming celebration

 The Concordia Alumni Association honored five individuals and four couples as part of its 2013 Homecoming and Alumni Reunion celebration, Oct.
 11-13.
 The awards are given each year to recognize the service and accomplishments of alumni and others associated with Concordia.

 Paul Soulek has a successful career as a church musician, music director and cantor.
 Concordia was proud to recognize Soulek as the Young Alumnus of the Year for 2013.
 Soulek studied piano, organ and church music at Concordia, graduating in 2007.
 He has since served as director of parish and school music at St. John Lutheran Church and School in Seward.
 He is an active composer and arranger for voices, instruments, handbells and organ.
 Concordia Publishing House has published several of his organ compositions in its Hymn Prelude Library.
 Soulek regularly leads hymn festivals and church gatherings around the country.
 He served as co-coordinator for the 2011 Seward Worship Conference, cantor for the 2012 International Conference on Confessional Lutheran Leadership in Atlanta, and director of music for the 2013 LCMS Nation Campus Ministry Conference in St. Louis.
 He accompanies Concordia choir tours and substitutes for music professors, and he is a mentor for Concordia students.

 Partners in Mission and Ministry: Glenn and Susan Fluegge